strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/sso.md

 The configuration object depends on the strategy needs, but often asks for a callback URL to be redirected to once the connection has been made on the provider side.

-You can generate a specific callback URL for your provider using the `getStrategyCallbackURL` method.
+A specific callback URL can be generated for your provider using the `getStrategyCallbackURL` method.
 This URL also needs to be written on the provider side in order to allow redirection from it.

 The format of the callback URL is the following: `/admin/connect/<provider_uid>`.